-The College has an MAGaT Policy and the Deputy head of Infant and Junior School oversees the identification and provision for pupils identified with MAGaT in a curriculum area.
-The policy gives guidance as to how these pupils should be identified and supported.
+The College has an MAGaT Policy, and the Deputy Head of Infant and Junior School oversees the identification and provision for students identified with MAGaT in a curriculum area.
+The policy gives guidance as to how these students should be identified and supported.